Unstablewarpfield/Pioneer-LA-PSU/README.md

 # Pioneer-LA-PSU
-Recreation of the Pioneer LaserActive PSU pcb
+Recreation of the Pioneer LaserActive PSU pcb.

 At some point I aquired a Pioneer LA and seeing the state of some of the traces on the board I decided to try and clone the pcb.
 In this repository I'll post:

 - Gerbers
 - Schematics (Needs to be cleaned up and added)
 - BOM (needs to be added)

+I have NOT tested this in any way or form yet.
+Use at your own risk.